PeterBengtson/control-tower-log-aggregator/README.md

 Parallel processing is used to optimise log processing times.

-The main logs are processed 10 accounts at a time, and in each account, the three main log types (CloudTrail, CloudTrail Digest, and Config) are in their turn processed in parallel.
+The main logs are processed in parallel, and in each account the three main log types (`CloudTrail`, `CloudTrail-Digest`, `Config`) are in their turn also processed in parallel.
-Thus a maximum of 30 main log files are processed in parallel at any given time.
+This means that AWS Step Functions will allocate resources in parallel dynamically to optimise the process as much as possible.

-The number of accounts processed at a time can be changed in the `combine_log_files.asl.yaml` configuration file; look for `Process Accounts` and then `MaxConcurrency` which has a value of 10.
-(It can unfortunately not be parametrised.)
+The number of accounts processed at a time can be changed in the `combine_log_files.asl.yaml` configuration file; look for `Process Accounts` and then `MaxConcurrency` which both have a value of 0.
+Change them as you see fit.
+(These numbers can unfortunately not be parametrised.)

-The number of auxiliary log buckets processed at a time (10) can likewise be changed in `Process Other Logs`.
+The number of auxiliary log buckets processed at a time can likewise be changed in `Process Other Logs`.
+It is by default set to 10.

 ### Storage Classes
 This application handles storage classes and class changes in the following way: